 - Understand how digital images are made and the critical, theoretical, technical, and social issues that shape the medium, especially as it pertains to the history of photography and mass media production. - We will study the medium of photography as a fine art; a medium for personal expression and universal communication.
-Understand the fundamental language of photographic imagery and be able to formally and conceptually critique and analyze a lens-based work of art. - Be able to use the appropriate skills and techniques to create work in digital media. - Learn to visually articulate or express personal concepts and ideas through the digital photo medium.
+Understand the fundamental language of photographic imagery and be able to formally and conceptually critique and analyze a lens-based work of art. - Be able to use the appropriate skills and techniques to create work in digital media. - Understand the fundamental language of photographic imagery and be able to formally and conceptually critique and analyze a lens-based work of art and its intention. - Learn to visually articulate or express their own concepts and ideas through the digital photo medium.